-Keeping Zahawi in cabinet during tax probe is ‘insanity’ – ex-minister
+Keeping Nadhim Zahawi in cabinet during tax probe is ‘insanity’ ex-minister warns

 The SNP’s Westminster leader Stephen Flynn accused Mr Sunak of being “scared to make a decision” on whether to sack his cabinet minister.

 A No 10 source said: “Integrity and accountability are of the highest importance to the PM.
-Clearly there are questions that need answering - that’s why he has asked the independent adviser to investigate the matter fully before deciding next steps.”
+Clearly there are questions that need answering – that’s why he has asked the independent adviser to investigate the matter fully before deciding the next steps.”

 Mr Zahawi has been approached for comment.